 Winter’s almost here, and we’re well into the holiday season.
-The florists at Beneva Flowers and Gifts have been busy coming with fun and exciting ways to use December’s birth flower, holly, in our floral designs for our Sarasota, Venice, and Bradenton clients.
+The florists at Beneva and Gifts have been busy coming with fun and exciting ways to use December’s birth flower, holly, in our floral designs for our Sarasota, Venice, and Bradenton clients.
 We’ve put together a complete guide to help you understand the significance of holly during this time of year and great ways to use it in your holiday festivities.

 What Is Holly?

 Holly is an evergreen plant, which means it stays vibrant and healthy all year long — even during the coldest winter months.
 Most commonly, holly is a shrub-like plant, but it can grow to tree size, so sometimes you might hear it referred to as a holly tree.
 Like other evergreens, holly leaves, flowers, and berries sprout from rigid, wooden limbs.
 When cut, these limbs are called boughs of holly — hence the popular Christmas carol lyrics, “Deck the halls with boughs of holly!”
 These lyrics refer to decorating a home with holly.

 It’s best to consider holly as a poisonous plant.
 Although it’s leaves and stems are harmless, holly berries are highly toxic to people and pets.
 They are dangerous when ingested.
 Be careful to keep indoor holly decorations and outdoor holly plants well out of the reach of dogs, cats, and small children.